SelfCareMap

 5. Skin Health and Collagen Production

 A 2006 study in The Journal of Cosmetic and Laser Therapy found that participants who received infrared light therapy showed significant improvements in skin roughness and wrinkle severity after 12 weeks.
 While more research is needed specifically on infrared saunas and skin, the mechanistic evidence supports potential anti-aging benefits.
+Users often report a healthy glow after a session, which is a result of increased perfusion and the shedding of dead skin cells through the sweating process.

 How to Use an Infrared Sauna Safely

-To maximize benefits and minimize risks:
+To maximize benefits and minimize risks, follow these guidelines:

 • Hydrate well before, during, and after use.
+Drink water or electrolyte-rich beverages to replace the fluids lost through sweat.

 The Bottom Line